Table of Contents

 The Applicant shall move all existing parallel overhead lower voltage distribution lines underground, currently located within the same road right-of-way as the Project as constructed.

 So, is recovering the incremental cost of undergrounding from ratepayers allowed by the ACC or not?
-On the one hand TEP says it is not allowed for transmission lines but, on the other, that it is allowed for distribution lines?
+On the one hand, TEP says it is not allowed for transmission lines but that it is allowed for distribution lines?
 TEP and the ACC need to pick an interpretation and be consistent.
 It is this inconsistency that is bad for business.
 A utility has to gamble on how the current or a future ACC will interpret its actions.

 Our position is: if undergrounding is required by law, then utilities must be allowed to recover those costs from ratepayers.
 Furthermore, given court precedent, we believe the utilities would win a case against the ACC if it chose to deny the recovery of legally-required costs as imprudent.
 Quite simply, following the law has to be prudent.
 Otherwise, the ACC is creating a much larger mess for private investors because following the law—any law—becomes a financial gamble on the ever-changing disposition of the ACC.